 Does a 529 Plan Count Against Financial Aid?

 529 plans are considered assets, so the amount of money you've saved in your plan is considered when figuring out your EFC.
-Therefore, it can have an impact on the amount of financial aid you receive.
-However, you may want to keep in mind that any increases in your EFC could be covered by what you've saved in your 529 plan.
+It can have an impact on the amount of financial aid you receive.
+Any increases in your EFC could be covered by what you've saved in your 529 plan.

-Another detail to keep in mind is the question of who owns the plan.
 If it's the student, then a larger percentage of the amount saved in the 529 is calculated into the formula compared with a parent-owned plan.
-This is because, in determining federal aid, the student is typically expected to contribute toward their own education, so a higher percentage of their assets are typically used in the government's calculations.
+In determining federal aid, the student is typically expected to contribute toward their own education, a higher percentage of their assets are typically used in the government's calculations.

-If the 529 plan is owned by an outside friend or family member, then it is not counted in these financial aid considerations.
-The one exception to this rule is when grandparents own the 529 plan.
+If owned by an outside friend or family member (other than a grandparent), then it is not counted in these financial aid considerations.

 How to Start Saving for College